 As ashen-faced as any spooked camper listening to ghost stories, Curt nodded.

 “I’ll bite,” JR said.
 “What’s ‘The Parable of the Holiday Plaid’?”

 The Parable of the Holiday Plaid

 Hudson Valley Mills had been one of our suppliers since the early 1950’s, when JR’s grandfather and “Pops” Steinman made handshake deals.
-For five decades, we (JR’s granddad, JR, then I) would take the train into New York’s Penn Station and hop over to their Fashion District showroom to meet with Pops and later his son, Artie.
+For five decades, we (JR’s granddad, JR, then I) would take the train into New York’s Penn Station and hop over to Hudson Valley Weaving’s Fashion District showroom to meet with Pops and later his son, Artie.
 No matter what swatches and samples the Steinmans showed us, we always had a nice order for our custom design, the signature “Holiday Plaid”.

 With a bright red background and a subtle line of gold thread running through the warp, our Holiday Plaid draping over banisters, adorning wreathes, or neatly tying presents made every Christmas nearly like a picture print by Currier and Ives.